 [slide 6]

-This leads to my main question for this project, which is: Because the risk of AMD increases with age, can we reliably characterise the progression of AMD in a case-control study using an epigenetic clock?
-I expect that samples that show AMD phenotype to have higher age acceleration as compared to control samples.
+This leads to my main question for this project, which is: Can the increased risk of AMD with age be partially characterised with epigenetic clocks?
+I expect that samples from AMD patients will have higher age acceleration as compared to controls.

 [slide 7]

-To help me answer my question, I’ll briefly walk you through the dataset that I’m using and the pre-processing steps that I have undertaken to clean it up for analysis.
+To help me answer my question, I’ll briefly walk you through the publicly available dataset that I’m using and the pre-processing steps that I have undertaken to clean it up for analysis.

 [slide 8]

-Firstly, I imported the raw idats and metadata from ArrayExpress (which is a European-based data repository for microarray and sequencing datasets) into R and performed some preliminary exploration of the metadata.

-There are 44 samples in this dataset, with ages ranging from 50 to 89 years old.
+The dataset I will be using contains 44 samples with ages ranging from 50 to 89 years old.
 The sex and disease state of the samples are quite evenly split.
-All the samples from the dataset comes from the retinal pigment epithelium with no health history or cause of death provided, and the donors are most likely based in the UK since all the tissues were taken from the Manchester Eye Bank in the UK.
+All the samples from the dataset comes from the retinal pigment epithelium with no health history or cause of death provided, and the donors are most likely based in the UK as all tissues were from the Manchester Eye Bank in the UK.

+To prepare this data I used our Kobor lab pipeline, importing the raw idats and metadata from ArrayExpress (which is a European-based data repository for microarray and sequencing datasets) into R and performed some preliminary exploration of the available metadata.

 [slide 9]